 In Indian tradition, a person is expected to maintain social contacts and social relationships that are consistent with his external circumstances.
 If a person has to lead a nomadic way of life, that person can live to the best of his ability without any social obligations imposed by cultural norms.
 A nomad is not required to socially entertain other members of his community and a nomad is exempted from observing Indian traditions that describe the rules of hospitality.
 A nomad need not provide room, food, and drink or accept the burden of hosting a guest at his temporary dwelling.
 In Indian tradition, hospitality imposes equal burden upon all participating members; if a person is entertained as a guest at the dwelling of another person, he would have an equal responsibility of treating that person as his guest at the next available opportunity.
 I cannot accept a social invitation unless I have the same ability to extend a social invitation.
 It is a natural process that encourages social separation, segregation, detachment, and alienation that is operated by changing external circumstances.
 It can be explained as a coping mechanism to survive at any given place where opportunities for social advancement are few or minimal.

 THE HINDU BRAHMIN’ S MINIMALISTIC EXISTENCE

 In Indian tradition, social actions, and social interactions are determined by social position, social ranking, social status, and social occupation of participating members.
 While it is true in Indian social ranking system a Brahmin may enjoy high-ranking, it is not a passport to give access to unlimited social activity.
 For example, Indian epic poems of Ramayana, and Mahabharata illustrate as to how external circumstances changed the social life of their princely characters such as Prince Rama, Prince Laxmana, and Pandava princes.

-HINDU BRAHMIN CUTOFF FROM HIS GOD AND TEMPLE(MALIBU HINDU TEMPLE IN SANTA MONICA HILLS): IN INDIAN TRADITION, SOCIAL ACTIONS AND INTERACTIONS ARE DETERMINED BY SOCIAL POSITION, SOCIAL RANKING, SOCIAL STATUS, AND SOCIAL OCCUPATION OF PARTICIPATING MEMBERS.
+HINDU BRAHMIN CUTOFF FROM HIS GOD AND TEMPLE(MALIBU HINDU TEMPLE, CALABASAS, IN SANTA MONICA MOUNTAINS): IN INDIAN TRADITION, SOCIAL ACTIONS AND INTERACTIONS ARE DETERMINED BY SOCIAL POSITION, SOCIAL RANKING, SOCIAL STATUS, AND SOCIAL OCCUPATION OF PARTICIPATING MEMBERS.

 THE HINDU BRAHMIN’ S LIFE IN WILDERNESS: